ahong007007/awesomeCV/04_Retrieval/00_Match.md

 - [Google Landmark Retrieval 2019](https://www.kaggle.com/c/landmark-retrieval-2019)
   - <https://github.com/cvdfoundation/google-landmark>
   - <https://landmarksworkshop.github.io/CVPRW2019/>
   - The goal of the Landmark Recognition 2019 challenge is to recognize a landmark presented in a query image, while the goal of Landmark Retrieval 2019 is to find all images showing that landmark.

-  - Aachen Day-Night
   - Extended CMU Seasons
   - InLoc
   - RobotCar Seasons